ubc-lib-geo/gis-workshop-waml-template/README.md

 # GIS workshop template for WAML 2020

-This GitHub repository holds a template for a Jeckyll site hosted on GitHub pages.
+This GitHub repository holds a template for a Jekyll site hosted on GitHub pages.
 You can find the public facing side of the template [here](https://ubc-lib-geo.github.io/gis-workshop-waml-template/).

 Want to use this template?
 Great!
 Just fork it and follow these [instructions for activating it via Pages](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/handson/fork-repo.html).